velaia/velaia.github.io/_projects/3_zeus-techno.md

 place: South Korea
 ---

-The challenge of this project was to perform a diverse set of measurements and surface classification as OK / Not-OK at the Edge. **25 nails/s** are zipping past the lense of the camera and the final decision in which bin they go has to be made within a fraction of a second, **2x - 4x faster than the blink of an eye**!
+The challenge of this project was to perform a diverse set of measurements and surface classification as OK / Not-OK at the Edge. **25 nails/s** are zipping past the lens of the camera and the final decision in which bin they go has to be made within a fraction of a second, **2x - 4x faster than the blink of an eye**!

 All of this has to happen in a **challenging industrial environment**: noise, vibrations, electromagnetic interference and dust to name just a few.
 While the hardware should be as small and efficient as possible.